hikeventures/hikeventures.github.io/_posts/reviews/2016-02-24-Therm-a-Rest-EvoLite.markdown

 ---

-Last year we hiking and packrafting in Japan and Sweden and here is a review about the self-inflating Therm-a-Rest EvoLite sleeping pad which we received from Therm-a-Rest.
+Last year we hiking and packrafting in Japan and Sweden and here is a review about the self-inflating Therm-a-Rest EvoLite sleeping pad which we received from Therm-a-Rest. {% include disclaimer.html %}

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/24872785289/in/dateposted-public/" title="Therm-a-Rest EvoLite"><img src="https://farm2.staticflickr.com/1619/24872785289_d994a8c482_b.jpg" width="100%" alt="Therm-a-Rest EvoLite Review"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>